 Our website does not store any 360Giving data, but it does provide links to places where the data can be downloaded.
-These links are curated by 360Giving and are found on: http://www.threesixtygiving.org/data/data-registry/ and as a JSON feed via http://data.threesixtygiving.org/data.json
+These links are curated by 360Giving and are found on the Data Registry and as a JSON feed via http://data.threesixtygiving.org/data.json

-Other applications also use and store data published to the 360Giving Standard.
+Other applications also use and store data published to the 360Giving Data Standard.
 These are know as ‘consuming applications’.
 Not all of these applications are designed and managed by 360Giving and they should each have individual take down policies.
-Consuming applications that are managed by 360Giving have policies that complement this policy, meaning that if a request to take down data is received and accepted by 360Giving, the data will also be taken down from all the applications we manage.
+Consuming applications that are managed by 360Giving are covered by this policy.
+This means that if a request to take down data is received and accepted by 360Giving, the data will also be taken down from all the applications we manage.

 The applications we manage are:

-Once data is open, meaning it has been published under an open license, it may be taken and used by different people in different applications that are beyond 360Giving’s control.
+Once data is open – meaning it has been published under an open license – it may be taken and used by different people in different applications that are beyond 360Giving’s control.
 The applications may be both online; such as digital platforms that allow users to access and explore 360 data, and offline; such as a downloaded dataset used for research purposes.
-We are not able to take down data from these applications but, where possible, we will inform the managers of any of the online applications when data has been taken down and advise them on any actions they may need to take.
+We are not able to take down data from third party applications but, where possible, we will inform the managers of any of the online applications when data has been taken down and advise them on any actions they may need to take.

 Take down requests

 A request to take down data can be made by anyone.
-The request can be made via email, telephone, verbally or in writing: http://www.threesixtygiving.org/contact
+The request can be made via email, telephone, verbally or in writing.
+Please contact us.